Josh Jung Preview, Player Props: Rangers vs. Mariners

 Mariners Pitching Rankings

-- The nine strikeouts per nine innings put together by the Mariners pitching staff ranks 10th in MLB.

-- The Mariners' 3.80 team ERA ranks third among all league pitching staffs.
+- The Mariners have a 3.79 team ERA that ranks third among all league pitching staffs.

-- Mariners pitchers combine to allow 182 home runs (1.2 per game), the 10th-fewest in baseball.

-- The righty last pitched on Saturday against the Texas Rangers, when he threw 5 2/3 innings, allowing two earned runs while giving up five hits.
+- His most recent appearance was on Sunday against the Texas Rangers, when the right-hander threw 3 1/3 innings, surrendering six earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.